Be True To Yourself: How To Be Cold Hearted

 Sometimes History Isn't a Good Thing:

 Loved ones can be the worst for eroding our mental health or emotional well-being, as they know us best.
 Even if they don't mean to, they can use this intimacy against us.
 They sometimes can't help but ooze their negativity into every interaction, unknowingly transferring it to those around them.
-Breaking away or distancing yourself from family or friends may not be what we want at the moment, but recognizing an emotional vampire can be easy once you open your eyes.
-Cutting these people out may make a bigger difference than you think.
+Breaking away or distancing yourself from family or friends may not be what we want at the moment but recognizing an emotional vampire can be easy once you open your eyes.
 Just because you've known someone for years doesn't mean that they have a healthy influence in your life.

 How to Be Cold Hearted:

 Many people fall into the familiar cycle of running themselves too thin until they reach a burnout period, where they begin to take care of themselves again until things get busy and the cycle simply repeats itself.
 Making time for physical activity, quality time alone, and for extracurricular activities outside of the workplace is important.
 What's the point of busting your way through life if you're miserable and not taking care of yourself?
-You need to find what balance of social time and alone time is best for you, and how you can make this a priority in your existing schedule.
+It is important to find a balance between social time and alone time and creating that time in your schedule to take time for you.
+Eating a healthy diet, getting regular exercise, making sure that you get enough sleep are all essentials of self-care, and you need to make the time in your life to do that for yourself.

 Opening Up Can Help: